 Italian fashion line founded in the 1970s by designer Anna Molinari.
 There are several offshoots, including the luxury line Anna Molinari and the youth-oriented Blugirl.

-Fragrances were introduced in 2009 with Bellissima.
+Fragrances are developed under licensing arrangements with ITF, and were introduced in 2009 with Bellissima.

 Where to buy: at department stores and online discounters.